 In the coming years, the extrusion lab will continue its strong emphasis on the above mentioned thrust areas for research, teaching and extension.
-In addition, we will continue efforts towards community engagement projects and collaboration with other K-State researchers in the areas of nutritious foods, biofuels, value-added industrial products, petfood and animal feed research.
+We will especially focus efforts towards international projects on food security, nutrition and agricultural value-addition, and collaborate with other researchers from K-State and outside in new areas such as pet food and animal feed.